INF3RNOCAT/Tiktok-Name-Finder/README.md

 # Problems
 TikTok doesn't allow names with only numbers, so even though it says they're available, they won't work.
 Also, for some reason it says that some names aren't available.
 I don't know how to fix such things.

+# Notes
+This was made in under 30 minutes.
+Expect potential bugs.